zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide2.md

 ### **STEP 2: Connect to ATP instance using Oracle SQL Developer**

-- Launch SQL Developer from tbe desktop and click Add Connection on top left.
+- Launch SQL Developer from the desktop and click Add Connection on top left.

 ![](./images/200/Picture200-7.png)